Free health insurance and medical care programs Arkansas.

 Arkansas BreastCare Program will offer free clinical breast exams, treatment services such as surgical, chemotherapy and radiation therapy, screening mammogram, Pap test, and diagnostic services as needed.
 Call 800-462-0599 for details on the program.

 AHCAF, or the Arkansas Health Care Access Foundation, can offer non-emergency medical care to low-income uninsured residents.
 Clients will be put into touch with pharmaceutical companies, physicians, registered nurses, dentists, hospitals, pharmacies and even private or public home health agencies.
-800-950-8233.
+Phone - (501) 374-4422 or 800-950-8233.

 Arkansas Kidney Disease Commission will offer prescription assistance, medical and even dental care for people with Kidney Disease or End Stage Renal Disease.
 A number of conditions are in place, and only a certain portion of your bill and expenses will be paid for by the non-profit.
 Interested patients should call 501-686-2807.

 Medicaid is another government program for low income and uninsured families in Arkansas.
-Dial 800-482-5431.
+Dial 800-482-8988 or 800-482-5431.
 The program will help pay for necessary medical services for those who quality.
 Some of the bills paid for can include hospital, doctor, and even costs incurred from other local health care providers.
 Certain adults may have to pay part of their medical bill, depending on various factors.
+This is offered for people who can't get health insurance from other resources (private, employer or government) and who are considered uninsured.
+It may even assist more moderate income families.

 ARKids First Health Insurance Program is insurance for teenagers and children under the age of 19.
-The resource can pay for costs such as behavioral health services, sick visits, vision and dental services, lab and x-ray, outpatient mental care, supplies, immunizations, chiropractic care, home health, hearing services, family planning, and other emergency services.
+The resource can pay for costs such as behavioral health services, sick visits, vision and dental services, or lab and x-ray.
+There is also financial assistance to pay for outpatient mental care, supplies, immunizations, chiropractic care, home health, hearing services, family planning, and other emergency services.
+This is the state’s version of CHIP, which is free or cheap health insurance.
 Telephone number is 888-474-8275.

-ElderChoices will try to help residents remain at home with caregivers or relatives for as long as possible.
-It can provide household assistance, personal emergency response system, home-delivered meals, pay for adult day care, and respite services.
-Call 866-801-3435.
+ARChoices in Homecare will try to help older as well as disabled people remain living at home and not move to a nursing home or care facility.
+The Medicaid Waiver will help families in AR with paying for caregivers or relatives for as long as possible.
+It can provide household assistance, personal emergency response system, home-delivered meals, free outpatient medical care, pay for adult day care, and respite services.
+Call 501-682-2441 or 866-801-3435.

 Infant Hearing Program (IHP) provides free screening, audiologic and medical evaluation in an effort to identify infants or babies with potential hearing loss.
 Telephone 501-280-4740.

-Maternity Program coordinates prenatal care at local Health Units and hospitals, and the services are offered for free or at a very little cost.
+Maternity Program coordinates prenatal care at local Health Units and hospitals.
+The services are offered for free or at a very little cost.
 No patient or family in Arkansas will be refused services due to inability to pay or their health insurance status.
-It can provide for prenatal visits, pregnancy testing, birth control, postpartum care, and more.
-Call 800-462-0599.
+It can provide assistance to pay for prenatal visits, pregnancy testing, birth control, postpartum care, and more to the uninsured as well.
+Call 501-661-2021 or 800-462-0599.

 Well-Child Care is a form of Early and Periodic Screening, Diagnosis, and Treatment services.
+This is free government health insurance for the low-income in AR including patients with no money.
 It covers children who are on state or federal government Medicaid.
 Call 800-482-8988.

 Arkansas Newborn Screening (NBS) Screening Program will test, for free, for almost 30 different health conditions in an effort to prevent sever illness, disability, or death.
 A specialist may be involved as well if needed.
 Call 866-769-9043 for more information and intake.

-The TEFRA - Home Care for Children is medicaid coverage for uninsured children and will keep them in their home vs a hospital or some other institutions.
+The TEFRA - Home Care for Children is Medicaid low-cost or free insurance coverage for uninsured children and will keep them in their home vs a hospital or some other institutions.
 Assistance is offered to those under the age of 19 and who meet other income thresholds as established by the state.
 Main number is 800-482-8988.

 The Arkansas Vaccines for Children Program is available nationwide, including in this state.
 It will pay for and provide very low cost or free medications for children.
 The state works in partnership with hospital, non-profits, and other agencies, including community clinics in Arkansas.
 In some cases an office visit or small fee may be needed from patients.
 Telephone number is 501-661-2793.